Ferdousi Shahriar: Career

 In November 2024, Shahriar was appointed High Commissioner of Bangladesh to Singapore.
-She has been serving as the director general of the Myanmar wing at the Ministry of Foreign Affairs.
-She went on an official trip to Kunming, China, accompanying Khalilur Rahman, High Representative to the Chief Adviser, Muhammad Yunus in Bangladesh’s interim government, from 28 February to 2 March 2025.
+She served as the director general of the Myanmar wing at the Ministry of Foreign Affairs.
+She went on an official trip to Kunming, People's Republic of China, accompanying Khalilur Rahman, High Representative to the Chief Adviser, Muhammad Yunus in Bangladesh's interim government, from 28 February to 2 March 2025.

+Death

+Shahriar died on 29 July 2026, at the age of 54, while undergoing treatment at the Bangladesh Specialised Hospital.